Making fake rock walls or backgrounds for your bearded dragons enclosure can be fun and you get to create a unique creation.

 Sizing and cutting the polystyrene for the rock wall

-If the enclosure is made out of melamine or similar material the walls can be built in place.
-Cut the polystyrene sheet to fit the wall snugly on the back wall cutting out any holes needed for cords, doors, etc. Cut an additional 1/4 to 1/2 inch or so around any area that requires a hole to allow for the depth of the grout which will cover it.
+Backgrounds can be built into housing, rather than installing afterwards.
+When building into the enclosure, cut the polystyrene sheet to fit the wall snugly allowing for any cutouts.
+Cut an additional 1/4 to 1/2 inch or so around any area that requires a hole to allow for the depth of the grout which will cover it.
 Attach the background to the enclosure by gluing with no nails or similar strong glue.
 This can be done after the wall has been developed but if the polystyrene wall curves slightly whilst drying with grout on it then it will not sit flush against the enclosure wall.

 There are a number of ways to develop the background.
 Sections of polystyrene sheets can be glued on top of the back sheet and then cut and molded to the desired shapes by using a hot wire, or glue on additional pieces and then cut into them with a knife to achieve the required shape.
 To create a natural background the exposed edges of the polystyrene pieces glued on can be broken and roughed up, however keep the back of the pieces flat to provide a greater surface to glue onto the background.

 For any areas that will extend out of the wall more than a few inches (ie a ramp) add some wire support between layers of foam.
 The wire can extend past the ramp itself to allow enough to go through the back of the wall and attach it firmly.
 Once the wire has been pierced through the back piece, bend it down flat so it does not stick out.

 Gauge the amount of grout that will be required and that can be used within recommended times for the grouts (check the grout bag for work-ability duration).
 If unsure, make a small batch.
 It can always be added onto later.